British Rail Class 331: Description

+Northern selected a "wide and spacious" vestibule area to allow for quicker passenger flows when boarding and disembarking to minimise dwell times which can result in delays.

 The Class 331 electric units are noted for their quick acceleration putting them among the fastest accelerating EMUs in the United Kingdom with a rate of 1.3 m/s2.
 This allows the units to accelerate from 0 to 125 km/h in 45 seconds - by comparison, the ex-British Rail Class 321/322 units have an acceleration rate of 0.55 m/s2 and which takes them over 2 minutes to attain the same speed.
-It is envisaged this improved acceleration result in efficiencies and improved punctuality on commuter routes with multiple stops across the Northern network.

 The units are designed with a projected lifespan of 35 years and it is planned they will operate beyond 2050 with maintenance and refurbishment.
-Other features included are digital seat reservation system – however these are to future-proof the train and Northern do not envisage using these on many, if any routes.
-Although the vast majority of services will operate as three or four-car formations, some three-car units are doubled up to form six-car services.
-As a result, they are fitted with Automatic Selective Door Operation (ASDO) for use on routes where station platform lengths are not sufficient to fully accommodate the train.
-This ASDO is linked to an automated system which informs the passengers through both announcements and the passenger information screens located in each saloon.

 Routes

 In West Yorkshire, the Class 331 units replaced the eight and trains operating alongside the fleet of units on / to / and Leeds to stopping services.
 In the North West, the 331s were deployed on inter-city electrified services from to and services from to Blackpool North.
 The 331s were also introduced on the to Blackpool North route and the Liverpool Lime Street to Manchester Airport route.